Venus de Milo: Identification

 Venus de Milo drawn by Auguste Debay.
 The inscribed plinth, if originally part of the Venus, identifies the sculptor as [---]andros of Antioch on the Maeander and supports a date for the work in the Hellenistic period.

-The Venus de Milo is probably a sculpture of the goddess Aphrodite, but its fragmentary state makes secure identification difficult.
+The Venus de Milo is likely a sculpture of the goddess Aphrodite, but its fragmentary state makes secure identification difficult.
 The earliest written accounts of the sculpture, by a French captain and the French vice-consul on Melos, both identify it as representing Aphrodite holding the apple of discord, apparently on the basis of the hand holding an apple found with the sculpture.
 An alternative identification proposed by Reinach is that she represents the sea-goddess Amphitrite, and was originally grouped with a sculpture of Poseidon from Melos, discovered in 1878.
 Other proposed identifications include a Muse, Nemesis, or Sappho.

 The authorship and date of the Venus de Milo were both disputed from its discovery.
 Within a month of its acquisition by the Louvre, three French scholars had published papers on the statue, disagreeing on all aspects of its interpretation: Toussaint-Bernard Éméric-David thought it dated to c.
 420 BC, between sculptors Phidias and Praxiteles; Quatremère de Quincy attributed it to the mid-fourth century and the circle of Praxiteles; and the Comte de Clarac thought it a later copy of a work by Praxiteles.
 The scholarly consensus in the 19th century was that the Venus dated to the fourth century BC.
 In 1893, Adolf Furtwängler was the first to argue that it was in fact late Hellenistic, dating to c.
 150 BC, and this dating continues to be widely accepted.